eriocnemis/m2.CouponLink/README.md

 ## Suggestions

 We're also interested in your feedback for the future of our extension.
 You can submit a suggestion or feature request through the [issue](https://github.com/eriocnemis/m2.CouponLink/issues) tracker.
-But you must acknowledge and agree that your offer will not prevent Eriocnemis from using your ideas without obligation to you.
+But you must acknowledge and agree that your offer will not prevent Eriocnemis team from using your ideas without obligation to you.

 ## Support